 - Click the Recover button when you’re done selecting your files.
 Disk Drill will prompt you to choose a destination for the recovered files.
 It’s important to save the recovered videos to a different location than the original storage device to avoid any potential overwriting of data.

-When dealing with the loss of dashcam footage due to corruption or file system issues, the CHKDKS (Check Disk) utility can make the contents of the storage device where your footage is stored accessible again by fixing logical errors.
+When dealing with the loss of dashcam footage due to file system issues, the CHKDSK (Check Disk) utility can make the contents of the storage device where your footage is stored accessible again by fixing logical errors.

 This utility is included in Windows, and you can use it from the Command Prompt (Terminal):